Health educators teach people about illness prevention and how to have a healthy lifestyle.

 This job requires: College or University

 This job requires 2 - 5 years of work experience.

 As a health educator, you need to:

-You need to communicate in person, on the phone and in writing with the public and other medical staff.
+You need to communicate in person and on the phone with the public and other medical staff.
 You also need to take notes, write reports and give presentations.

 Opportunities are available in this area.
-However, restraint in health care and social services government budgets may limit the creation of additional community and social service positions.
+However, lack of health care and social services government budgets mean that there may be fewer community and social service positions.